+- Confirm that the coating has not been adversely affected by rain or other factors during curing

+- Observe that adequate coverage has been achieved on corners, crevices, edges and surfaces where the spray gun cannot be positioned so that its spray impinges on the surface at 90° angle

+- Observe that the coating is free from defects, discontinuities, insects, abrasive media and other contamination

+- Observe that the coating is free from misses, sags, runs, wrinkles, fat edges, mud cracking, blistering, obvious pinholes, excessive dry spray, heavy brush marks and excessive film build

+- Observe that the uniformity and colour are satisfactory

+All noted defects shall be fully repaired to conform to the coating specification.

+Caution

 This product is for professional use only.
 The applicators and operators shall be trained, experienced and have the capability and equipment to mix/stir and apply the coatings correctly and according to Jotun's technical documentation.
 Applicators and operators shall use appropriate personal protection equipment when using this product.
 This guideline is given based on the current knowledge of the product.
 Any suggested deviation to suit the site conditions shall be forwarded to the responsible Jotun representative for approval before commencing the work.

 For further advice please contact your local Jotun office.

 Health and safety

 Please observe the precautionary notices displayed on the container.
 Use under well ventilated conditions.
 Do not inhale spray mist.
 Avoid skin contact.
 Spillage on the skin should immediately be removed with suitable cleanser, soap and water.
 Eyes should be well flushed with water and medical attention sought immediately.

 Accuracy of information

 Always refer to and use the current (last issued) version of the TDS, SDS and if available, the AG for this product.
 Always refer to and use the current (last issued) version of all International and Local Authority Standards referred to in the TDS, AG & SDS for this product.

 Colour variation

 Some coatings used as the final coat may fade and chalk in time when exposed to sunlight and weathering effects.
 Coatings designed for high temperature service can undergo colour changes without affecting performance.
 Some slight colour variation can occur from batch to batch.
 When long term colour and gloss retention is required, please seek advice from your local Jotun office for assistance in selection of the most suitable top coat for the exposure conditions and durability requirements.

 Reference to related documents

 The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.

 When applicable, refer to the separate application procedure for Jotun products that are approved to classification societies such as PSPC, IMO etc.

 Symbols and abbreviations

 min = minutes

+h = hours

-h = hoursd = days
+d = days

-u - uays

 °C = degree Celsius

-o = unit of angle
+° = unit of angle

 $\mu m = microns = micrometres$

-g/l = grams per litre
+g/I = grams per litre

 g/kg = grams per kilogram

-$m^2/I = square metres per litre$
+m2/l = square metres per litre

-$mg/m^2 = milligrams per square metre$
+mg/m^2 = milligrams per square metre

 psi = unit of pressure, pounds/inch2

 Bar = unit of pressure

 RH = Relative humidity (% RH)

 UV = Ultraviolet

-DFT = dry film thickness

-WFT = wet film thickness

 TDS = Technical Data Sheet

 AG = Application Guide

 SDS = Safety Data Sheet

 VOC = Volatile Organic Compound

 MCI = Jotun Multi Colour Industry (tinted colour)

 RAQ = Required air quantity

 PPE = Personal Protective Equipment

 EU = European Union

 UK = United Kingdom

 EPA = Environmental Protection Agency

 ISO = International Standards Organisation

-ASTM = American Society of Testing and Materials
+$\mathsf{ASTM} = \mathsf{American} \ \mathsf{Society} \ \mathsf{of} \ \mathsf{Testing} \ \mathsf{and} \ \mathsf{Materials}$

-AS/NZS = Australian/New Zealand Standards NACE = National Association of Corrosion Engineers
+AS/NZS = Australian/New Zealand Standards

+NACE = National Association of Corrosion Engineers
-SSPC = The Society for Protective Coatings

-PSPC = Performance Standard for Protective Coatings

-IMO = International Maritime Organization

-Disclaimer

 Date of issue: 14 September 2016 Page: 8/9

-This Application Guide supersedes those previously issued.

-The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.
 For your nearest local Jotun office, please visit our website at www.jotun.com.